seattlejs/seattlejs-airtable-cli/README.md

-# DataMunger
+# seattlejs-airtable-cli

-This tool takes all of our airtable data and generates output appropriate for the website (mostly json and some images).
+This cli takes data from our airtable data store and adds it to the website.

-### Getting Started

-1. navigate to the root of the seattlejs/seattlejs.com project
-2. `cd dataMunger`
-3. `npm install`

 ### Make a Personal Access Token (PAT)